as6469/full-stack-final-google-keep/README.md

-# Full Stack App with MongoDB Backend and Frontend
+# Full Stack Google Keep

 This is a full-stack application with MongoDB as the backend and frontend code in the client directory.